GitBADASS/HoshinoApp/README.md

 **🥀If we are always busy in school studying or always short of developer, this project would be deserted🏜.**

+Now, it's main usage is to help user to learn English (after all we are only middle-school students, it seems that we actually need it XD).

+In the future, it's usage will be changed into showing or posting somethings.

 It is a JavaFX application of **Hoshino** (a private group set up by some students that post interesting things in a middle-school).

 It is only a GUI now, we will create some interesting functions later.
 It will be used to facilitate the posting, commenting, discussing and so on.